-- Connect the humidifying hose (2m) to the humidifying duct on the back of the outdoor unit.
-In that case, make sure that the centreline on the cuff of the hose coincides with mark above the connecting port. - The () humidifying hose cover cannot be mounted unless ∇ mark coincides with the centreline. - 2) Mount the (F) humidifying hose cover.
-Insert the 4 tabs of the cover as shown in the figure. - 3) Tighten the () screw and secure the () humidifying hose cover and outdoor unit.
+- Connect the (D) humidifying hose (2m) to the humidifying duct on the back of the outdoor unit.
+In that case, make sure that the centreline on the cuff of the hose coincides with mark above the connecting port. - $^{\ast}$ The (F) humidifying hose cover cannot be mounted unless $\nabla$ mark coincides with the centreline. - 2) Mount the (F) humidifying hose cover.
+Insert the 4 tabs of the cover as shown in the figure.